MicrosoftDocs/cpp-docs/docs/dotnet/walkthrough-compiling-a-cpp-program-that-targets-the-clr-in-visual-studio.md

 ---
 # Walkthrough: Compile a C++/CLI Program that Targets the CLR in Visual Studio

-By using C++/CLI language extensions you can create C++ programs that use .NET classes and compile them by using the Visual Studio Development Environment.
+By using C++/CLI you can create C++ programs that use .NET classes as well as native C++ types.
+C++/CLI is intended for use in console applications and in DLLs that wrap native C++ code and make it accessible from .NET programs.
+To create a Windows user interface based on .NET, use C# or Visual Basic.

 For this procedure, you can type your own C++ program or use one of the sample programs.
 The sample program that we use in this procedure creates a text file named textfile.txt, and saves it to the project directory.

 ## Prerequisites

-These topics assume that you understand the fundamentals of the C++ language.
+- An understanding of the fundamentals of the C++ language.
+- In Visual Studio 2017 and later, C++/CLI support is an optional component.
+To install it, open the **Visual Studio Installer** from the Windows Start menu.
+Make sure that the **Desktop development with C++** tile is checked, and in the **Optional** components section, also check **C++/CLI Support**.

+## Create a new project and add a source file

+The following steps vary depending on which version of Visual Studio you are using.
+Make sure the version selector in the upper left of this page is set correctly.

+::: moniker range="vs-2019"

+1. In **Solution Explorer**, right-click on the top  to open the **Create a New Project** dialog box.

+1. At the top of the dialog, type **CLR** in the search box and then choose **CLR Empty Project** from the results list.

+1. Choose the **Create** button to create the project.

+::: moniker-end

+::: moniker range="<=vs-2017"

-### To create a new project in Visual Studio and add a new source file
+### To create a C++/CLI project in Visual Studio 2017

 1. Create a new project.
 On the **File** menu, point to **New**, and then click **Project**.

 1. From the Visual C++ project types, click **CLR**, and then click **CLR Empty Project**.

-   > [!NOTE]
-   > If the **CLR Empty Project** type is missing (Visual Studio 2017 only), select **Open Visual Studio Installer** in the left pane of the **New Project** dialog box.
-Install the option located under **Desktop development with C++** in the **Optional** components section, named **C++/CLI Support**.<br/>

 1. Type a project name.
 By default, the solution that contains the project has the same name as the new project, but you can enter a different name.
 You can enter a different location for the project if you want.

+1. Click **OK** to create the new project.

+::: moniker-end

+::: moniker range="vs-2015"

+### To create a C++/CLI project in Visual Studio 2015

+1. Create a new project.
+On the **File** menu, point to **New**, and then click **Project**.

+1. From the Visual C++ project types, click **CLR**, and then click **CLR Empty Project**.

+1. Type a project name.
+By default, the solution that contains the project has the same name as the new project, but you can enter a different name.
+You can enter a different location for the project if you want.

-   Click **OK** to create the new project.
+1. Click **OK** to create the new project.

+::: moniker-end

 1. If **Solution Explorer** isn't visible, click **Solution Explorer** on the **View** menu.